ssutinglai/OptimallyAccurate2D_receiverlist/README.md

 # OptimallyAccurate2D_receiverlist

 This is a 2D finite difference code (Opt2D) for modeling wave propagtion written by Nobuaki FUJI and modeified by Ssu-Ting LAI.
-"OptimallyAccurate2D_receiverlist" version of Opt2D code is specially designed for Matlab users for generating models and plotting the waveforms using Matlab.
+"OptimallyAccurate2D_receiverlist" version of Opt2D code is specially designed for Matlab users for generating models, generating receiver list and plotting the waveforms using Matlab.

 For the users,